GeorgeVafakos/ChemPAIG/README.md

 ### Platform
-The computational code is writen in C programming language, and both the BOLSIG+ and the present code can be executed in both Unix-based systems and Windows.
+The computational code is writen in C programming language, and both the BOLSIG+ and the present code can be executed in Unix-based systems and Windows.

+### Developers
+The ChemPIG code was developed by the Computational Fluid Dynamics (CFD) laboratory, and the High-Voltage Laboratory

 ### References